 I am a creative, determined individual with immense drive and passion.
 As a former teacher, I have had much experience critiquing, editing, and improving on the work of others.
 I have also gained much experience in professionalism, management, and bureaucracy such as deadlines, and reports.
 My ability to motivate others and foster meaningful personal interactions is uncanny.
 My background in history gives me knowledge of trends in society and culture as well as writing experience.
 My classical education provides me an understanding of the roots of Western Civilization, including legal philosophy, words and syntax, and social and cultural norms.

-Texas A & M University-College Station - Bachelors, History/Classics
+Undergraduate Degree: Texas A & M University-College Station - Bachelors, History

 AP US History